Skip to: main navigation | main content | sitemap | accessibility page

 Chew valley lake – wildlife

 There really is an abundance of flora and fauna at Chew Valley Lake.
-It’s home to insects such as butterflies, damselflies and dragonflies and the lake has around 350,000 trout!
+It’s home to insects such as butterflies, damselflies and dragonflies and the lake has around 350,000 trout in it!

 The lake is also home to some huge pike.
 A visitor from Manchester landed a monster 47lb 5oz pike breaking the British record in the process.
-If you fancy booking a fishing slot at Chew Valley Lake you’ll need to be patient.
-Slots are booked months in advance.
+If you fancy booking a fishing slot at Chew Valley Lake you might need to be patient as slots can get booked up weeks in advance.

 Chew Valley Lake